wildthink/SwiftSQL/README.md

 <img src="https://github.com/kean/SwiftSQL/workflows/CI/badge.svg">
 </p>

 **SwiftSQL** is a micro Swift [SQLite](https://www.sqlite.org/index.html) wrapper, solid and meticulously documented.
 It maps directly to the SQLite concepts and doesn't introduce anything beyond them.
+The entire library fits just under 300 lines of code, but gets you 80% there.

 **SwiftSQLExt** introduces some basic conveniences on top of it.

-SwiftSQL was created for [Pulse](https://github.com/kean/Pulse) where it is embedded internally.
-The entire library fits just under 300 lines of code, but gets you 80% there.

 <br/>